 I cannot possibly explain what happened to me for those three minutes, but I imagine that’s how birds feel.
 No gripping, no screaming, no resistance.
 I just flew.
 The noise all around me of the other people hollering danced along with the roller coaster’s pirouettes and there was nothing, nothing, nothing else except for that one beautiful moment between the sky and I.

 I tried to explain after we got down, on our way to the picture booth.
 I tried to tell them about how different it is to experience a roller coaster without anxiety.
 I tried to explain how I used to feel so afraid and how I felt so free now, but each word I said just snipped at the experience, cutting it down to size.

 Moments later, looking at my own face in the photo snapped midway through the ride, everything I couldn’t explain was right there in that smile.

-I’d like to extend that gratitude into an invitation to you by sharing the top 5 side effects I’ve experienced after healing my mind.
+I’d like to extend that gratitude by sharing the top 5 side effects I’ve experienced on the journey of healing my mind.
 If you’re going through a painful transformation, I hope to give you something to look forward to, something to hope for.

 1. I love my body